-Join the BOLD Prayer Challenge!
-When you sign up for this free four-day e-mail challenge you will receive a short devotional discussing how different people in the Bible prayed with boldness.
-You will also receive a prayer guide, Scripture reading plan, Scripture cards, bookmarks, and a Bible journaling page!
+Read the BOLD Prayer Challenge blog series!
+In this four-day blog series on prayer, you will receive a short devotional discussing how different people in the Bible prayed with boldness.
+You will can also download a prayer guide, Scripture reading plan, Scripture cards, bookmarks, and a Bible journaling page!

 No subscribing necessary–just click the image below to get started!